Please could someone let me know when

 gossip and excitement of their tiny Oxfordshire hamlet in the 1880s, from

 the horror of pig-killing by torchlight to the thrilling visit of the cheapjack.

 Having seen this play myself, I can thoroughly recommend it Webmaster

 Phone for general enquiries: 020 8455 4752 (Mobile 07774

-2016 is be the centenary of Flora's arrival in Liphook.
+2016 was the centenary of Flora's arrival in Liphook.

-We expect to mark it with local events.
-See list below for details as they
+We marked it with local events.
+See list below for details.

 Sat 23rd March 2013 Unveiling at Hindhead